-Each school provides both wired and wireless network access across the majority of the site for the flexibility of staff and students alike.
+The school(s) provides both wired and wireless network access across the majority of the site for the flexibility of staff and students alike.

 Any intrusion to the network or connection of a rogue (unknown) device must not happen as this presents a significant security, functionality and performance risk.